As I’m typing this post, I am sitting drinking milk tea and munching on crunchy toasted bread in my favourite cheap cafe.

 My environment needs to be very quiet and office-like before I can totally commit to my coding.
 This is why my home office has to be very de-cluttered and bare-bones; I prefer just my netbook and wireless mouse in front of me — I don’t even need a PC.
 My WiFI printer/scanner/copier would be another thing sitting at the corner of the office.

 But even when no one is at home, my home office is one very distracting place.
 It’s too convenient for me to get a quick snack, or to run off to do my laundry (a one minute load-into-the-washer thing often turns into a 15-minute dry-hanging and folding of clothes to top it up), or do the dishes, or quickly make dinner 6 hours in advance.

 Or maybe just an hour of Oprah.
 Then an hour to catch up on House.
 Add another hour of Lie To Me.

 I really don’t know whether this is the state of mind I condition myself into, or that the environment is what shaped my mindset.

 Distraction and focus is the main theme here, I guess.
 Whichever affects either or both of these will determine whether I can blog or write or finish whatever’s in my to-do list that day.

 Do you have your favourite place to blog?
 Does blogging at home work for you?

 BTW, here are some blog posts from WebGrrrl.net readers who are taking on the PostAWeek 2011 challenge:

-- 1 ring to rule them all! by LaViaP The Geek
+- 1 ring to rule them all! (link removed, site no longer exist) by LaViaP The Geek